opennetworkinglab/aether-docs/onramp/network.rst

 .. code-block::

    $ sudo tcpdump -i any sctp -w sctp-test.pcap
-   $ sudo tcpdump -i ens18 port 2152 -w gtp-outside.pcap
+   $ sudo tcpdump -i ens18 port 2152 -w n3-outside.pcap
-   $ sudo tcpdump -i access port 2152 -w gtp-inside.pcap
+   $ sudo tcpdump -i access port 2152 -w n3-inside.pcap
    $ sudo tcpdump -i core net 172.250.0.0/16 -w n6-inside.pcap
    $ sudo tcpdump -i ens18 net 172.250.0.0/16 -w n6-outside.pcap

-The first trace, saved in file ``sctp.pcap``, captures SCTP packets sent to establish the control path between the base station and the Mobile Core (i.e., N2 messages).
+The first trace, saved in file ``sctp.pcap``, captures SCTP packets sent to establish the control path between the base station and the Mobile Core (over the **N2** interface).
 Toggling "Mobile Data" on a physical UE, for example by turning Airplane Mode off and on, will generate the relevant control plane traffic; gNBsim automatically triggers this activity.

-The second and third traces, saved in files ``gtp-outside.pcap`` and ``gtp-inside.pcap``, respectively, capture GTP packets (tunneled through port ``2152`` ) on the RAN side of the UPF.
+The second and third traces, saved in files ``n3-outside.pcap`` and ``n3-inside.pcap``, respectively, capture GTP packets (tunneled through port ``2152`` ) on the RAN side of the UPF.
 Setting the interface to ``ens18`` corresponds to "outside" the UPF and setting the interface to ``access`` corresponds to "inside" the UPF.
-Running ``ping`` from a physical UE will generate the relevant user plane (N3) traffic; gNBsim automatically triggers this activity.
+Running ``ping`` from a physical UE will generate the relevant user plane traffic (over the **N3** interface); gNBsim automatically triggers this activity.

-Similarly, the fourth and fifth traces, saved in files ``n6-inside.pcap`` and ``n6-outside.pcap``, respectively, capture IP packets on the Internet side of the UPF (which is known as the **N6** interface in 3GPP).
+Similarly, the fourth and fifth traces, saved in files ``n6-inside.pcap`` and ``n6-outside.pcap``, respectively, capture IP packets on the Internet side of the UPF (over the **N6** interface).
 In these two tests, ``net 172.250.0.0/16`` corresponds to the IP addresses assigned to UEs by the SMF.
 Running ``ping`` from a physical UE will generate the relevant user plane traffic; gNBsim automatically triggers this activity.

-If the ``gtp-outside.pcap`` has packets and the ``gtp-inside.pcap`` is empty (no packets captured), you may run the following commands to make sure packets are forwarded from the ``ens18`` interface to the ``access`` interface and vice versa:
+If the ``n3-outside.pcap`` has packets and the ``n3-inside.pcap`` is empty (no packets captured), you may run the following commands to make sure packets are forwarded from the ``ens18`` interface to the ``access`` interface and vice versa: